This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • What are the symptoms of tuberculosis?

-Symptoms can be mild and last for many months.
-They include a persistent cough (sometimes with blood), fever, chest pains, night sweats, weight loss.1
+In those who do develop symptoms, these can be mild and last for many months.
+They may include a persistent cough (sometimes with blood), fever, chest pains, night sweats, fatigue and weakness.2

 • How serious is tuberculosis?

 TB can generally be treated with antibiotics.
-If it’s not treated, it may get worse and can be fatal.1 It is particularly serious for people whose immune system is compromised, such as people living with HIV, malnutrition or diabetes.1
+If it’s not treated, it may get worse and can be fatal.2 The risk of TB disease can be higher in people whose immune systems are compromised, such as people living with HIV or in people with malnutrition or diabetes.2

 • Can I prevent getting tuberculosis?